I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 In May 1969, he turned for home.
 Nigel Tetley, hearing that Crowhurst was breathing down his neck, had pushed his boat too hard and capsized.
 He was rescued and awarded a consolation prize of £1,000.
 Crowhurst was now the outright favourite to win the £5,000 prize for fastest voyage.

 Tetley’s sinking seemed to throw Crowhurst into a deep depression.
 He stopped sailing and began writing a 25,000-word rambling account about divinity and time travel.
 Clearly, he had lost touch with reality and believed he was about to be transformed into a “cosmic being.”
 His writing became more and more incoherent as he sank deeper into insanity in what Time Magazine described as a case study in the effects of extended solitude.

 After 243 days at sea, he made his last logbook entry on July 1, 1969.
 He wrote “It is finished.
 It is finished.
 It is the mercy.
 There is no reason for harmful . . .”

 Twelve days later, the Teignmouth Electron was found adrift in the ocean with no sign of Donald Crowhurst.
 It is assumed that he had jumped overboard and took his fake logbook with him—although his wife, Clare, asserts her husband would never have committed suicide.

 And, the Winner Is . . .

 Before tragedy overtook Crowhurst, Robin Knox-Johnston had arrived back in Britain to a hero’s welcome.
 On April 22, 1969, he sailed into Falmouth Harbour from which he had left 312 days earlier to become the first person to circumnavigate the globe single-handed and non-stop.

-He also became the only entrant to finish the Golden Globe challenge and was knighted by the Queen.
+He was also the only entrant to finish the Golden Globe challenge and was knighted by the Queen.
 When Crowhurst’s fate became known, Knox-Johnston donated his prize money to the dead sailor’s family.

 The French mariner Bernard Moitessier could have won the race, but he too was afflicted by mental turmoil.
 He passed Cape Horn well ahead of everybody, but instead of turning north to England, he just kept sailing eastwards.
 Eventually, he dropped anchor in Tahiti, having completed one-and-a-half circumnavigations—but failing to complete the course of the Golden Globe race.